oracle/node-oracledb/doc/api.md

 node-oracledb.

 Subclasses of types are not supported.

+Oracle objects with REF references are not supported.

 Where there is no native support, use a PL/SQL wrapper that accepts types supported by node-oracledb and converts them to the required